SaraToth/blog-api/README.md

     - ADMIN: Blog owner.
 Will be able to write/delete blog posts, as well as delete comments made by other users.
     - MEMBER: Can view blog posts and their corresponding comments as well as leave comments.
 Can only edit or delete their own comments.

+- **Enum: postStatus**
+    - PUBLISHED: Posts that are published and visible to every authorized user.
+    - DRAFT: Posts that have not been published but saved in the db by the ADMIN (author) and only visible to them.

 - **User**
     - id, firstName lastName, email, password, type
     - Relationships: posts, comments; Only an admin will have posts while all users can post comments

 - **Post**
     - id, title, content, createdAt
+    - postStatus: Whether a post is published or a draft.
     - slug: a slugged version of the title used as parameter to route to posts
     - Relationships: author = the admin user, comments = comments left by other members